-Through the provision of temporary shelter during extreme weather events, this project will increase the resilience and wellbeing of Byron Shire’s rough sleeping community.
-This project aims to:
+Through the provision of temporary shelter during extreme weather events, this project increases the resilience and wellbeing of Byron Shire’s rough sleeping community.

 Homelessness is an increasing issue in Byron Bay.
 The Byron Shire has the second highest number of rough sleepers in NSW behind inner city Sydney.
 There is nowhere for rough sleepers to go for shelter on any given night in Byron Bay, and no day-time drop in centre for those experiencing various forms of homelessness.

-Instead of being forced to shelter in shop alcoves or other private property, the response will provide a safe and supportive solution for rough sleepers during extreme weather events and ensure that those affected have the best chance of a swift recovery.
-As well as directly benefiting rough sleepers during extreme weather events the project will improve the safety and security of the wider community and alleviate community-wide concerns regarding the impromptu use of both public and private property by rough sleepers during extreme weather events.
+As well as directly benefiting rough sleepers during extreme weather events, the project improves the safety and security of the wider community and alleviates community-wide concerns regarding the impromptu use of both public and private property by rough sleepers during extreme weather events.

 For more information about this project contact: Ianna Murray P: 02 66 856 807 E: firstname.lastname@example.org